alifpay/clean/gateway/README.md

-5. Gateways are external services
+5. Gateway is external services

 Gateways provide a standard mechanism for communicating with external services (e.g., payment, email, notification).